kubepug/kubepug/README.md

 KubePug/Deprecations is intended to be a kubectl plugin, which:

-* Downloads a data.json generated containing Kubernetes APIs deprecation information
+* Downloads a generated data.json file containing API deprecation information for a specified release of Kubernetes
-* Verifies the current Kubernetes cluster or input files checking whether exists objects in this deprecated API Versions, allowing the user to check before migrating
+* Scans a running Kubernetes cluster to determine if any objects will be affected by deprication
+* Displays affected objects to the user

 ## Features
 * Can run against a Kubernetes cluster, using kubeconfig or the current cluster